smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 ===============================================================================

 Until this point we have inverted our dependencies so we could inject them into our classes.
-This is fanstastic!
-Our code is nicely decoupled.We can easily change what is injected for testing, introducing new features or to compose your code differently.
+This is fantastic!
+Our code is nicely decoupled.
+We can easily change what is injected for testing, introducing new features or to compose your code differently.